johnshearing/SmartWallet/README.md

 # SmartWallet

 ## Cardano Smart Contract Works With Your Hardware Wallet
+## Use It Just Like Any Hardware Wallet
 ## Trustless Last Will and ADA Recovery Options Supported
 ## Lost your hardware wallet?
 Lost your 24 word seed phrase too?
 No problem!
 ## Funds released to recovery accounts or beneficiaries after a period of inactivity
 ## :)
+## Muti-signatures supported.

 Difficulty securing seed phrases might be the biggest obstacle for cryptocurrency mass-adoption.
 Loss of seed phrases due to untimely death causes suffering to families.